-Continuous Improvement Area EQA Rationale / Action Priority Lead Officer Timescale Current Status 4 Data Analytics "The Council is developing its own data analytics processes, but it is likely to be some time before this is fully functional and as such the Head of Audit, Antifraud and Risk should consider obtaining a suitable application as an interim measure.
+Continuous Improvement Area EQA Rationale / Action Priority Lead Officer Timescale Current Status 1 Data Analytics "The Council is developing its own data analytics processes, but it is likely to be some time before this is fully functional and as such the Head of Audit, Anti-fraud and Risk should consider obtaining a suitable application as an interim measure.
 There are a number of applications on the market that can be considered.
 BIAS is aware of the benefits achievable from developing their data analytics capability and have already explored the development of Power BI.
 However, until this is developed, suggest exploring the functionality available in the specialist applications on the market."
-Advisory HoIA 31 st December 2021 Partially Completed - Explored specialist applications on the market and researched via CIPFA, IIA and similar IA services.
+Advisory HolA 31 st March 2024 Partially Completed - Explored specialist applications on the market and researched via CIPFA, IIA and similar IA services.
 Concluded the best option is Excel (most IA Services contacted are utilsing this option).
-Currently exploring options for enhanced Excel training for the IA Team now all posts have been filled.
-Revised - 31st October 2022 5 Structure and Succession Planning "The Service is currently [June 2021] carrying a few vacancies which it plans to fill in the near future following a minor restructure of the Service.
-Suggest that the Head of Internal Audit, Anti-Fraud and Assurance takes the opportunity presented by the planned restructure to ensure that there is adequate succession planning in place for the key posts.
-This should ensure the Service can continue to operate should they lose one or more key employees."
-Advisory HoIA 31 st March 2022 Completed - revised structure was implemented on 1 st June 2022.
-6 Dissemination of Information "Once the review of the internal audit pages on the Council's intranet is complete, the Service should consider using the intranet as a means of disseminating briefings to officers on topics such as good practice found during audits that could be adopted by other units in the organisation, or emerging risks that may have a wider impact on services that are peripheral to the services likely to be effected by the risk."
-Advisory HoIA 31st October 2021 Partially Completed - developing the good practice areas to disseminate following full implementation of re- structure.
-Revised - 31 st October 2022
+The use of Data Analytics forms part of the Service's Transformation Review plan.
+A Principal Auditor is leading a small working group to develop and implement by 31st March 2024.
+2 Dissemination of Information "Once the review of the internal audit pages on the Council's intranet is complete, the Service should consider using the intranet as a means of disseminating briefings to officers on topics such as good practice found during audits that could be adopted by other units in the organisation, or emerging risks that may have a wider impact on services that are peripheral to the services likely to be effected by the risk."
+Advisory HolA 31 st March 2024 Partially Completed - the Intranet has been updated in terms of the IA purpose, contact details and links to key documents etc. Further development of communications / dashboards etc forms part of the Service's Transformation Review plan.
+A Task & Finish Group has been established to develop the approach and templates ready to launch by 31st March 2024.